SebastianKunz/Elon-Vaders/README.md

 # Space Invaders [EN]
 A submission for the `IT-Talents` code competition.
 Written in TypeScript with `P5.JS` library.

+Help Elon Musk defend our planet from the aggressive AI's!
+Fight `AlphaGo` `OpenAI` and `AlphaZero`.
+Collect PowerUps to make strengthen your defense.

 ## Install & Run